airalab/robonomics-wiki/docs/energy-monitoring.md

 </robo-wiki-note>

 Take the device from the box and connect it to the computer.
-Then go the website [webflasher.robonomics.network](https://webflasher.robonomics.network/).
-This is The Web flasher.
+Then go to the website [webflasher.robonomics.network](https://webflasher.robonomics.network/).
+This is the web flasher.

 <robo-wiki-video autoplay loop controls :videos="[{src: 'https://crustipfs.info/ipfs/QmapJYTMqxVSzavJmWJg3rQjRoyCtdeFzYifgvDkXdzi8S', type:'mp4'}]" />

 <robo-wiki-note type="warning"> Note!
 Web flasher is working only with Google Chrome or Microsoft Edge browser.</robo-wiki-note>

 In "Firmware" drop-box choose **"ENERGY MONITOR"** option and next in "SELECT CHIP" choose **"ESP32-S3"**.
 Press **"CONNECT"** button.
-A popup window will appear where you should select the serial port to which the device is connected (usually it's ttyUSBO).
+A popup window will appear where you should select the serial port to which the device is connected (usually it's `/ttyUSB0`).
 Then choose **"INSTALL ENERGY-MONITOR_EN"**.
-On next window you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
+On next window, you can make **CLEAR INSTALLATION** by check **ERASE DEVICE**.
 Press Next and then Install.
 Wait until firmware to upload to Energy Monitoring device.

 After finishing the installation process Wi-Fi configuration popup will appear.
 Provide Wi-Fi credentials.